 Vocal cords in action

 On Anatomy, Fascia and Connective Tissue

-Somanaut YouTube channel for 4 volume dissection series.
+Gil Hedley’s Somanaut YouTube channel includes his 4 volume Integral Anatomy dissection series.
 Progresses through layers of the body for an perspective on how layers and systems integrate – Skin and Superficial Fascia, Deep Fascia and Muscle, Cranial and Visceral Fascia and finally Visceral Fascia

 In the way that the map is not the territory – the anatomy text book is not the human body.
 This series offers a fascinating and important insight into the integrated human form.
 To have watched this series has certainly added new qualities to information I feel in my hands as a therapist.